Hotel National, Moscow: Famous guests

 From the start, the hotel was popular with the Russian aristocracy and visiting celebrities.
 In 1933, it served as the temporary home of the first U.S. Ambassador to the Soviet Union, William Bullit, until renovation work on the Ambassador's residence at Spaso House was completed.

 His Divine Grace, Srila AC Bhaktivedanta Swami, founder of the Hare Krishna movement, stayed at the hotel during his visit to Moscow in 1971.

 In late 1989, multiple scenes for the 1990 film The Russia House were shot in the hotel with stars Sean Connery and Michelle Pfeiffer.

 In 1990, scenes for the 1992 film Back in the USSR were filmed inside and outside the hotel.

-Since reopening in 1995, the hotel has welcomed Jacques Chirac, Kofi Annan, Lech Walesa, Shimon Peres, and Donald Trump, among many others.
+Since reopening in 1995, the hotel has welcomed Jacques Chirac, Kofi Annan, Lech Wałęsa, Shimon Peres, and Donald Trump, among many others.